 Relevant Words of God:

-… God’s true love is His entire disposition, and when God’s entire disposition is shown to you, what does this bring to your flesh?
+If you do not know God’s disposition, then you will inevitably fall during trials, because you are unaware of how God makes people perfect, by what means He makes them perfect, and when God’s trials come upon you and they do not match your notions, you will be unable to stand firm.
+God’s true love is His entire disposition, and when God’s entire disposition is shown to you, what does this bring to your flesh?
 When God’s righteous disposition is shown to you, your flesh will inevitably suffer much pain.
-If you don’t suffer this pain, then you cannot be made perfect by God, nor will you be able to devote true love to God.
+If you do not suffer this pain, then you cannot be made perfect by God, nor will you be able to devote true love to God.
 If God makes you perfect, He will surely show His entire disposition to you.
-From the time of creation until today, God has never shown His entire disposition—but during the last days He reveals it to this group of people whom He has predestined and selected, and by making people perfect He lays bare His dispositions, through which He makes complete a group of people.
+From the time of creation until today, God has never shown His entire disposition to man—but during the last days He reveals it to this group of people whom He has predestined and selected, and by making people perfect, He lays bare His dispositions, through which He makes complete a group of people.
 Such is God’s true love for people.
-Experiencing God’s true love for them requires that people endure extreme pain, and pay a high price.
+Experiencing God’s true love requires that people endure extreme pain, and pay a high price.
 Only after this will they be gained by God and be able to give their true love back to God, and only then will God’s heart be satisfied.
-If people wish to be made perfect by God, and if they wish to carry out His will, and fully give their true love to God, then they must experience much suffering and many torments from the circumstances, to suffer pain worse than death, ultimately they will be forced to give their true heart back to God.
+If people wish to be made perfect by God, and if they wish to do His will, and fully give their true love to God, then they must experience much suffering and many torments from their circumstances, to suffer pain worse than death.
+Ultimately they will be forced to give their true heart back to God.
 Whether or not someone truly loves God is revealed during hardship and refinement.
 God purifies people’s love, and this is also only achieved amid hardship and refinement.

-Faced with man’s state and his attitude toward God, God has done new work, allowing man to possess both knowledge of and obedience toward Him, and both love and testimony.
-Thus, man must experience God’s refinement of him, as well as His judgment, dealing and pruning of him, without which man would never know God, and would never be capable of truly loving and bearing witness to Him.
+Faced with man’s state and man’s attitude toward God, God has done new work, allowing man to possess both knowledge of and obedience toward Him, and both love and testimony.
+Thus, man must experience God’s refinement of him, as well as His judgment, dealing and pruning of him, without which man would never know God and would never be capable of truly loving and bearing witness to Him.
 God’s refinement of man is not merely for the sake of a one-sided effect, but for the sake of a multi-faceted effect.
-Only in this way does God do the work of refinement in those who are willing to seek the truth, in order that man’s resolve and love are made perfect by God.
-To those who are willing to seek the truth, and who yearn for God, nothing is more meaningful, or of greater assistance, than refinement such as this.
+Only in this way does God do the work of refinement in those who are willing to seek the truth, in order that their resolve and love be made perfect by God.
+To those who are willing to seek the truth and who yearn for God, nothing is more meaningful, or of greater assistance, than refinement such as this.
 God’s disposition is not so easily known or understood by man, for God, in the end, is God.
-At the end of the day, it is impossible for God to have the same disposition as man, and thus it is not easy for man to know His disposition.
-The truth is not inherently possessed by man, and is not easily understood by those who have been corrupted by Satan; man is devoid of the truth, and devoid of the resolve to put the truth into practice, and if he does not suffer, and is not refined or judged, then his resolve will never be made perfect.
+Ultimately, it is impossible for God to have the same disposition as man, and thus it is not easy for man to know His disposition.
+The truth is not inherently possessed by man, and is not easily understood by those who have been corrupted by Satan; man is devoid of the truth, and of the resolve to put the truth into practice, and if he does not suffer and is not refined or judged, then his resolve will never be made perfect.
 For all people, refinement is excruciating, and very difficult to accept—yet it is during refinement that God makes plain His righteous disposition to man, and makes public His requirements for man, and provides more enlightenment, and more actual pruning and dealing; through the comparison between the facts and the truth, He gives man a greater knowledge of himself and the truth, and gives man a greater understanding of God’s will, thus allowing man to have a truer and purer love of God.
 Such are God’s aims in carrying out refinement.
-All the work that God does in man has its own aims and significance; God does not do meaningless work, nor does He do work that is without benefit to man.
-Refinement does not mean removing people from before God, nor does it mean destroying them in hell.
-It means changing man’s disposition during refinement, changing his motivations, his old views, changing his love for God, and changing his whole life.
+All the work that God does in man has its own aims and significance; God does not do meaningless work, and nor does He do work that is without benefit to man.
+Refinement does not mean removing people from before God, and nor does it mean destroying them in hell.
+Rather, it means changing man’s disposition during refinement, changing his intentions, his old views, changing his love for God, and changing his whole life.
 Refinement is a real test of man, and a form of real training, and only during refinement can his love serve its inherent function.

 God can perfect man in both positive and negative aspects.
 It depends on whether you are able to experience, and on whether you pursue being perfected by God.
 If you truly seek being perfected by God, then the negative cannot make you suffer loss, but can bring you things that are more real, and can make you more able to know that which is lacking within you, more able to come to grips with your real states, and see that man has nothing, and is nothing; if you do not experience trials, you do not know, and will always feel that you are above others and better than everyone else.
 Through all this you will see that all that came before was done by God and protected by God.
 Entry into trials leaves you without love or faith, you lack prayer, and are unable to sing hymns—and, without realizing it, in the midst of this you come to know yourself.
 God has many means of perfecting man.
 He employs all manner of environments to deal with the corrupt disposition of man, and uses various things to lay man bare; in one regard He deals with man, in another He lays man bare, and in another He reveals man, digging out and revealing the “mysteries” in the depths of man’s heart, and showing man his nature by revealing many of his states.
 God perfects man through many methods—through revelation, dealing, refinement, and chastisement—so that man may know that God is practical.